becheran/mlc/README.md

 cargo install mlc
 ```

-Once you have mlc installed it canned just be called from the commandline:
+Once you have mlc installed it canned just be called from the command line:

 ``` bash
 mlc